 What Can You Do to Save Yourself from the Anxiety of Upcoming Elections?

 Election anxiety should be tackled with a defined approach, just like any other concern.

 Here are some methods supported by science that can help you avoid feeling overburdened in the run-up to the election.
-Use these strategies to help you rebound from the election in a manner that keeps you updated while also providing your brain with a needed breather.
+You can use these strategies to help you rebound from the election in a manner that keeps you updated while also providing your brain with a needed breather.

 Our minds tend to focus on all the possible negative possibilities, such as the risk of losing, questionable vote counts, massive prosecution, protests, social upheaval, etc., when faced with an unclear outcome, such as the impending election.

-If we believe that we can only unwind and relax once these undesirable events have been resolved, we will exhaust ourselves with futile effort and concern.
+If we believe we can only unwind and relax once these undesirable events have been resolved, we will exhaust ourselves with futile effort and concern.
 Decide to let unsolved options remain unanswered to combat this inclination.
-After taking the necessary action that is in your control, you should accept the ambiguity that still exists.
+After taking the necessary action in your control, you should accept the existing ambiguity.
 And rest assured that you have played your part.